OCN Graduate Application Mentorship Program

 Hi!
 I’m Dianne, a 6th year PhD student in Biological Oceanography.
 I’m originally from the Philippines, and I moved to Hawai’i in 2020 after starting my PhD at the University of South Carolina.
 I’ve been a research assistant in various marine science fields since 2009, having worked on remote sensing, modeling, and field oceanography projects on upwelling regions, coral reefs and other coastal habitats.
 When I’m not working on my research, I’m actively involved in labor and social justice organizing efforts on campus and the larger Filipino community here in Honolulu.

-I am a 3rd year PhD student with a masters en Route who studies the biological carbon pump through the use of optical imaging and machine learning.
+I am a 4th year PhD student with a masters from the University of Hawai’i in Biological Oceanography.
+I study the biological carbon pump through the use of optical imaging and machine learning.
 I use these tools to study how phytoplankton and zooplankton contribute to the export of carbon in the form of marine snow, and the distributions of plankton diversity in the north pacific.
 Before graduate school I did my undergraduate degree at University of California San Diego in biochemistry, and participated in research on sea spray aerosols and their biogenic components.
 During my free time I enjoy playing Dungeons and Dragons, dabbling in some graphic design, and birding.